TryroT136/3DS-Video-Converter/README.md

 # 3DS Video Converter

-A Node.js server that hosts a website that lets you, on the New Nintendo 3DS browser, put in a link to any video and it will convert it to the correct format and you can watch the video on the 3DS.
+A Node.js server that hosts a website that converts videos to a format compatible with the Nintendo 3DS browser and lets you watch them on the 3DS.
+Simply put in a link to any video and it will convert it and serve it to you.

-This tool converts videos to a format compatible with the Nintendo 3DS browser, using FFmpeg.

 ### Usage